Square vs Cube Intuition

 Understanding x^2 as the area of a square with side x (2D), and x^3 as the volume of a cube (3D).

-Why is Square vs Cube Intuition important?
+What is the Square vs Cube Intuition formula?

 How Square vs Cube Intuition Connects to Other Ideas